Atomics

 use std::sync::atomic::Ordering;

-// Declare a static atomic counter to track the number of live threads.
+// Declare a static atomic counter.

 static GLOBAL_THREAD_COUNT: AtomicUsize = AtomicUsize::new(0);